 - “We need to believe in ourselves as co-creators.
 We need to understand that we have the right, the privileges and the duty to create the future.
 So, if we focus on the fear and lack and ‘oh my God, it’s all falling apart!’ we are not going to get very far.
 But if we say, ‘oh wow, it’s falling apart and here are the resources for creating a better future,’ this is how nature works, it comes alive in an extension.
 It’s not that we don’t have compassion for the people that are suffering, it’s that we need to be the role models for how you get through that suffering in positive ways – by co-creating the future you want to live.
 (Find) like minded people to do that with and the way you’ll find them is to do something that makes your heart sing.”
 Elisabet Sathouris, co-author of EarthDance: Living Systems in Education.

-3. Begin all sessions sharing aloud our mission and vision:
+3. Begin all sessions sharing aloud our mission, vision, and motto:

-— Our vision is to spark the exponential transformation needed for a flourishing planet now.
+— Our Vision: To spark the exponential transformation needed for a flourishing planet now.

 4. Earth Overshoot Day: Ask CREW members to discuss the results of the first time they took the test and compare it to their current result.
 On the top of your PCAP please note the initial Overshoot Day result (before) and the final Overshoot day (after) based on completing the 5-year PCAP.